ringiclub/obfuscation/README.md

     C -- true --> return;
     D --> C;
 ```

+> [!WARNING]
+> The inclusion of bogus control flows can significantly increase the complexity of the program.
+While this can serve as a protective measure, it may also lead to unintended consequences such as reduced maintainability and difficulty in debugging.
+> > Refer to [McCabe's complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) or either to [Harrison's metrics](https://dl.acm.org/doi/10.1145/947825.947829)

 ### Numerical Schemes
 A numerical scheme compose opaque predicates with mathematical expressions (and we love maths there).